Custom Validation

 bulletListSchema.build(Parser).validate(bulletList)

-const bulletListSchema = schema({
+const bulletListSchema = item({

 title: string(),